Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 A monitor bot automatically updates the status of a parking lot.

-**Actors:**
+Actors:

 -   Monitor

 Trigger Event:

--   A monitor updates the status of a parking lot.
+[A monitor updates the status of a parking lot.]{.mark}

 Preconditions:

--   The website application is running.
--   The monitor is connected to the internet.
--   The monitor has a valid API access token.
+-

 Post conditions:

--   The status of the parking lot is updated.
+[The status of the parking lot is updated.]{.mark}

 Main Flow:

-1. The monitor sends a PUT request to the application REST API.
+[The monitor sends a PUT request to the application REST API.]{.mark}

-2. The application updates the status of the parking lot.
+[The application updates the status of the parking lot.]{.mark}

 Alternative Flows:

--   If the monitor is not connected to the internet, the monitor will not be able to update the status of the parking lot.
+[If the monitor is not connected to the internet, the monitor will not be able to update the status of the parking lot.]{.mark}

--   If the monitor API access token is invalid or has expired, the monitor will not be able to update the status of the parking lot.
+[If the monitor API access token is invalid or has expired, the monitor will not be able to update the status of the parking lot.]{.mark}

--   If the monitor sends an invalid request to the application REST API, the application will not update the status of the parking lot.
+[If the monitor sends an invalid request to the application REST API, the application will not update the status of the parking lot.]{.mark}

--   If the parking lot does not exist in the database, the application will not update the status of the parking lot.
+[If the parking lot does not exist in the database, the application will not update the status of the parking lot.]{.mark}

 ### Use Case: User changes password.